CCA fact sheet

 Organisational boundary

-To express the Bilan Carbone® with a so-called “analytical” reading, in coherence with analytical carbon accounting, the organisational boundary considers or defines the Analytical dimensions of the organisation.
+To express the Bilan Carbone® with a so-called “analytical” view, in coherence with analytical carbon accounting, the organisational boundary considers or defines the analytical dimensions of the organisation.

 Temporal boundary

-To express the Bilan Carbone® in coherence with analytical carbon accounting, the temporal boundary considers a complete accounting period, reflecting as accurately as possible the organisation's activity as a whole.
+To express the Bilan Carbone® in coherence with analytical carbon accounting, the temporal boundary considers a complete accounting period, best reflecting the organisation’s activity as a whole.

 Operational boundary